alphagov/product-page-example/README.md

 ## Frontend Dependencies

-[GOV.UK Elements], [GOV.UK Frontend Toolkit], [GOV.UK Template] and [GaaP Analytics] are included using [NPM] and bundled in on build.
+[GOV.UK Frontend] and [GaaP Analytics] are included using [NPM] and bundled in on build.
 You can include more [NPM] modules easily by installing them as a dependency and including paths to them.
-This works because within [config.rb](https://github.com/alphagov/product-page-example/blob/master/config.rb#L77) sprockets is instructed to look within
+This works because within [config.rb](https://github.com/alphagov/product-page-example/blob/master/config.rb#L64) sprockets is instructed to look within
 `node_modules/`.

 ### Getting started with Google Analytics